Champagne Guy de Chassey

 Vinification

-The grapes are pressed in a vertical wooden press — a gentle, traditional method for must extraction.
-Alcoholic fermentation takes place in thermoregulated stainless steel tanks at about 18°C, to preserve fruitiness and precision.
+Pressing is done in a wooden vertical press, a gentle, traditional method of must extraction.
+Alcoholic fermentation takes place in thermoregulated stainless steel tanks at around 18°C to preserve fruit and precision.

-Malolactic fermentation is blocked — a conscious decision to preserve freshness, aging potential, and the natural acidity of the grapes.
-Individual cuvées like the Cuvée Antide are aged in oak barrels, where the wood is finely integrated and never dominant.
+Malolactic fermentation is deliberately blocked to maintain freshness, aging potential, and the natural acidity of the grapes.
+Individual cuvées like the Antide age in oak barrels, where the wood is finely integrated and never dominant.
+Remuage is done completely by hand.
+The house philosophy remains the same across seven generations: precision, freshness, and preservation of fruitiness.

 The Cuvées in Detail